12 Steps to Choosing the Right Compression Unitizer

 Most presses sold today are electrically driven.
 Electric drives are the cleanest, most efficient, and have the longest stroke range compared to pneumatic or hydraulic drives.
 Investigate the ruggedness of the drive.
 It is also a good idea to ask about how manufacturers control the press on re-hits.
 EAM-Mosca stops the platen at the same height on multi-stroke units.
 Others guess at a reduced compression level and hope that the unit comes out square.

-Employee safety is important to everyone.
-Be sure to check out both the standard and optional safety system choices, including platen ZES, for integrity and ease of use.
+Be sure to compare the platen lock-out capability for integrity and ease of use.

 8. Data collection and management